nrd10/ProgramofStudyWebApp/README.md

 # Asynchronous Tasks

 # Docker Setup
 The web application makes use of Docker and is built through docker-compose.
-Each command in the Dockerfile is explained below:
+Each command in the Dockerfile used to build our own custom image is explained below:
 1. `FROM python:3.5`: Sets up base project set-up to install all the dependencies to run your application Python as our base since Django is a Python project.
 2. `ENV PYTHONUNBUFFERED 1`: Creates an environment variable and passes and standard output